Mathématique: Chapter 55

 “It’s all right to grieve for something that hurt you,” Jackson said, again, louder, more sure of himself, gathering Vala’s hands together, looking into her eyes.
 “We do it all the time.”

-And SG-1 shattered right out of alignment like the guy had fired a round through the window—Cam spun toward the far wall, pacing a few steps and then leaning his forearm against planar cement; Carter dropped into a crouch, her eyes red, one hand pressed to her face like she was trying to keep it intact; it was only Teal’c who stayed in front of the one-way glass, his head inclined as if in agreement, one hand pressed over his heart.
+And SG-1 shattered out of alignment like the guy had fired a round through the window.
+Mitchell spun toward the far wall, pacing a few steps and then leaning his forearm against planar cement; Carter dropped into a crouch, her eyes red, one hand pressed to her face like she was trying to keep it intact; it was only Teal’c who stayed in front of the one-way glass, his head inclined as if in agreement, one hand pressed over his heart.

 “All the time,” Jackson whispered.

-“Why,” Jackson asked.
+“Why?”
+Jackson asked.
 “Why did she tell you it would be forever?”

-“Because there is an element of blending,” Vala whispered.
+“Because there is an element of blending,” Vala explained.
 “Because they find it a burden to live with unchanging horror.
 Native indifference.
 Because they find it a joy to live with curiosity.
 That’s why she told me forever.
 That’s why Ba’al hasn’t changed his face in five thousand years.
 Why Apophis and Hathor lived for millennia in the same bodies but Athena changes once a decade.”

 “Yeah, Sam’s right,” Mitchell said.
-“I’m going in there.”
+“He needs to tap out.
+I’m goin’ in there.”

 “You will not interfere,” Teal’c said.